marc1uk/SK_ToolAnalysis/UserTools/TreeReader/README.md

 * if maxEntries is not given or less than 0, all entries in the file will be read.
 * skrootMode: 2=read, 1=write, 0=root2root copy.
 * skreadMode: on each entry call...
 3=both `skrawread` and `skread`, 2=`skrawread` only, 1=`skread` only, 0=`auto` - both if input file has no MC branch, only `skread` otherwise.
+* if skoptn contains 25 (mask bad channels) but not 26 (get bad ch list based on current run number), then a reference run must be provided in skbadchrefrun. skoptn 26 cannot be used with MC data files.
 * LUN will only be respected if it is not already in use.
 Otherwise the next free LUN will be used.
 Assignments start from 10.
 * skipPedestals will load the next entry for which `skread` or `skrawread` did not return 3 or 4 (not pedestal or runinfo entry).
 * To optimize reading speed only enable branches you intend to use.
 Specify a list of input branches as follows: